mpickpt/mana-doc/docs/source/discovery.rst

     mkdir ckpt_images
     mpirun -n 2 PATH_TO_MANA/bin/mana_launch.py --ckptdir ckpt_images PATH_TO_MANA/mpi-proxy-split/test/ping_pong.exe

-  **NOTE:** For MPI library versions for Intel compiled with UCX library to support Infiniband, we provide the following two solutions:

-  A. For Open-Source user MPI-Applciations, we have provided a custom compiler, located at ``PATH_TO_MANA/bin/mpicc_mana``.
+  **NOTE:** Usually, you can use ``mana_launch.py`` directly with an executable compiled with the local ``mpicc`` command.
+For some cases (e.g., MPICH-4.x), we have encountered an MPI library that depends on other libraries with constructors (e.g., intel, UCX libraries).
+This can interfere with the proper functionig of ``mana_launch.py``.
+If you enounter this,  there are two possible workarounds.

+  A. For both open and closed source MPI applications, we provide
+     an option to use *shadow libraries* that add to the libbrary search path a directory of dummy libraries to shadow certain libraries related to MPI.
+The ``lower half`` of MANA uses all of the standard MPI libraries.
+But certain MPI libraries (e.g., Intel and UCX libraries) are inconsistent with the ``upper half`` of MANA because they have constructor functions that gain control before MANA.
+The directory of shadow libraries is contained in ``PATH_TO_MANA/lib/tmp`` and can be used ONLY with ``mana_launch.py``.

+     .. option:: --use-shadowlibs

+       Launch MANA with support for shadow libraries.

+  B. For open source MPI applications, a custom MANA compiler may be used:
+     ``PATH_TO_MANA/bin/mpicc_mana``.

     .. code:: shell

        mpicc_mana my_mpi_application.c

-  B. For Closed-Source MPI-Applciations, we provide support of 'shadow library' that creates a lib path of dummy libraries to shadow real Intel and UCX libraries.
-         This creates a shadow library in ``PATH_TO_MANA/lib/tmp`` and can be used ONLY with ``mana_launch.py``.

-   .. option:: --use-shadowlibs

-     Launch MANA with support for shadow libraries.

-5. Signal a checkpoint creation from Terminal 2:
+5. Create a checkpoint using Terminal 2:

   .. code:: shell